justloop/mongodb-transaction/README.md

-        ├── item.py: script to generate item.csv to be inserted in cassandra from original tables ├── order2.py: script to generate order2.csv to be inserted in cassandra from original tables ├── warehouse.py: script to generate warehouse.csv to be inserted in cassandra from original tables ├── benchmark: the folder to do benchmarks
+        ├── item.py: script to generate item.csv to be inserted in cassandra from original tables ├── order2.py: script to generate order2.csv to be inserted in cassandra from original tables ├── warehouse.py: script to generate warehouse.csv to be inserted in cassandra from original tables ├── mongodb-linux-x86_64-rhel70-3.2.9: the mongodb configurations for 3 node sharding, this folder is assumed to be placed under /temp of xcnd9, xcnd10, xcnd11 servers
+    ├── bin: the executables
+    ├── db: the db folders
+    ├── log: the log folders
+    ├── *.config: the configurations for different kinds of mongonode ├── start.sh: script to start all the mongodb instances in three servers ├── start_*.sh: script to start the different mongodb instance in localhost ├── stop.sh: will stop the mongodb processes for all three servers ├── benchmark: the folder to do benchmarks
     ├── driver_lib: the dependent jar libs
     ├── driver.jar: the compiled java files